 For waterproofing, if you’re planning on using your speaker in a shower, you can typically use anything from an IPX4 to an IPX7-rated speaker.
 While the lower IPX ratings will still protect a product from light splashes and sprays, an IPX7 or IP67 speaker is the best choice if you plan to place it in an area where it may become overly wet or submerged.

 When you look at the Bluetooth versions of the speaker, you may notice some differences in version 4 vs. version 5.
 However, these benefits are typically most noticeable when your source device is further from your speaker, as the range is a big benefit of newer Bluetooth devices.
 I wouldn’t recommend worrying too much about your Bluetooth version unless you plan your source device (phone, tablet, etc.) to be more than 3 meters from your speaker.

 Battery life is, of course, another important factor when purchasing any Bluetooth speaker.
-Shower speakers will typically provide around 5 to 10 hours of usage off a single charge.
+Shower speakers typically provide 5 to 10 hours of usage off a single charge.
 If your average shower is 15 minutes long (7 minutes longer than the average), you can get a good 40 showers into the battery life of a single charge for some products.
 For some, battery life is more important than others.
 If you don’t mind charging your device regularly, battery life isn’t too huge of a concern.

-Volume and sound quality are another consideration and certainly one of the most important ones when buying any speaker.
+Volume and sound quality are another consideration and one of the most important ones when buying any speaker.
 Because showers are usually very acoustic, one doesn’t need a lot of volume at all.
 Most of the speakers on our list are between 4W and 10W output, which in most cases will be enough for a full audio experience in the shower.
 Just don’t expect the same high-fidelity sound you’d get from a pair of bookshelf speakers, for example.